brianxor/tls-api/README.md

-# TlsApi
+# 🔒 TlsApi

 A wrapper for [tls-client](https://github.com/bogdanfinn/tls-client) library.

-## Description
+## 📝 Description

-An API that forwards your http requests using a custom TLS fingerprint.
+An API that forwards your HTTP requests using a custom TLS fingerprint.

-## Installation
+## 🚀 Installation

 1. `git clone https://github.com/brianxor/tls-api.git`
 2. `cd tls-api`